The Miscarriage of Justice Review Commission Act (David and Joyce Milgaard’s Law)

 - Criminal Conviction Review

 On February 16, 2023, the Minister of Justice and Attorney General of Canada introduced a bill to amend to the Criminal Code to establish an independent commission to review, investigate, and decide which criminal cases should be returned to the justice system due to a potential miscarriage of justice.
+This legislation received Royal Assent and became law on December 17, 2024.

-Proposed new independent commission-led process
+The new independent commission-led process

-The commission will consist of one full-time Chief Commissioner, and at least four and up to eight commissioners, all appointed by the Governor in Council, on the recommendation of the Minister of Justice.
+The commission will consist of one full-time Chief Commissioner, and at least four and up to eight full- or part-time commissioners, all appointed by the Governor in Council, on the recommendation of the Minister of Justice.
 The commissioners will reflect Canada’s diversity and take into account the overrepresentation of certain groups in the criminal justice system, such as Indigenous peoples, Black, and racialized Canadians.

 The commission will be authorized by statute and have funding for the following programs and supports:

-- Access to legal assistance for applicants who need help with the application form and responding to investigation report of the commission.
+- Access to legal assistance for applicants who need help with the application form and responding to the investigation report of the commission.

 - Translation and interpretation services in the language of the applicant when needed.
 The Official Languages Act would otherwise apply.